Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Numerical Results

 \subsubsection{Direct regression}

 Another reasonable approach could be the direct regression of the pixel coordinates under a distance based loss, where instead of the CoM layer, a fully connected layer would be used as the last layer.
-Similar to the direct classification, the flattening at the last layer impairs the spatial generalizability of the network, e.g. the translation equivariance, which is crucial for the localization problem, is lost.
-Our experiments with this approach didn't converge either.
-Similar observations were made in many previous works, e.g. in \cite{EyeTracking}.
+This flattening at the last layer impairs the spatial generalizability of the network.
+In particular, the translation equivariance, which is crucial for the localization problem, is lost.
+Our experiments with this approach did not converge either.
+Similar observations were made in some previous works, e.g. in \cite{EyeTracking}.